SobrioRiot/Mullvad-VPN-Installer-for-Linux/README.md

 - Debian and derivatives, including Ubuntu, Linux Mint, and others
 - Fedora
 - openSUSE and derivatives, including openSUSE Leap and Tumbleweed

-Each section includes a command to remove any existing Mullvad VPN installation before proceeding with the installation command.
-If you are experiencing issues with your current Mullvad installation or simply want to reinstall it, you can run the remove command at the beginning of the respective section.
-This will ensure that any existing files and configurations associated with Mullvad are removed before the new installation begins.

 ## Command Lines